 Czech driver Martin Prokop has returned to the FIA World Rally Championship with the new Škoda Fabia RS Rally2.
 He enjoys racing immensely and the new car gives him unprecedented confidence and speed behind the wheel.
 Thanks to his extensive experience, Martin can also compare the Fabia RS Rally2 to older WRC cars or specials at the legendary Dakar Rally.

 Martin Prokop's racing career was linked to Škoda primarily in its early days, and now he is returning to the brand after many years.
 After one start in the last season, this year he is behind the wheel of the Fabia RS Rally2 in several World Championship events.
 And he can't praise the new car enough.
-He finished sixth in the very first event he entered with his new car, the Rally Portugal, and he even finished fourth in the WRC2 category in his favourite Sardinia.
+He finished seventh in the very first event he entered with his new car, the Rally Portugal, and he even finished fourth in the WRC2 category in his favourite Sardinia.

 The Fabia RS Rally2 seems to be a perfect fit for you.
 What attracted you to it?